nilstuerling/CISC-327-Web-Project/A1-R2_R8_test_cases_Seb.md

 Actions:

-* Open /logout (to invalidate any logged-in sessions that may exist)-Open /register-Enter valid email string into element #email-Enter valid user_name string into element #user_name-Enter valid password string into element #password
+* Open /logout (to invalidate any logged-in sessions that may exist)
+* Open /register
+* Enter valid email string into element #email
+* Enter valid user_name string into element #user_name
+* Enter valid password string into element #password
 * Enter valid password string, but different than the one entered into element #password, in element #password2
 * Click element input[type=”submit”]
 * Validate that page displays “Password format is incorrect.
 Passwords must match” and remains on register page